 As a trainee, your first task is attending training sessions and maintaining a 70% average on all written exams.
 In addition, trainees and veterans must complete a minimum of 40-hours in horticulture educational community service projects approved by the Valencia County Extension Agriculture Agent per program year.
 Other volunteer duties may include clerical duties and committee work.

 Each VCEMG trainee is required to pay a $150.00 application fee.
-Upon certification and completion of the program year $50.00 will be reimbursed.

 The NMSU Extension Master Gardener Program provides volunteers training by university specialists enabling them to serve their community by sharing with the public research based information on horticulture, gardening, and pest management.